-The following video was shot and edited by Michael R Dougherty and engineer Joe Gill as part of a KAKM channel 7 series called “Southcentral”.
+The above video was primarily shot at the Valley of the Moon park in Anchorage.
+It was shot and edited by Michael R Dougherty and engineer Joe Gill as part of a KAKM channel 7 series called “Southcentral”.

-Because one big piece of the playground equipment was shaped like a rocket ship, we gave the park a brand new name, we called it “Rocket Ship Park.”
+Because one big piece of the playground equipment in the Valley of the Moon park was shaped like a rocket ship, our family gave the park a brand-new name.
+We called it “Rocket Ship Park.”

-On that warm spring day it was exciting for Mike and I to take our daughter for her first outing at the park.
-Nikki was six months old and we had to carry her everywhere at the park.
-As parents we got quite a work out!
+On a warm spring day in 1974, it was exciting for my husband Mike and I to take our daughter for her first outing to the park.
+Nikki was six months old, and we had to carry her everywhere at the park.
+As parents, we got quite a workout!

 A fun time for Mike and Nikki was when they climbed the rocket ship.
 They had a blast.

-Being a first time parent I shouted out as I looked at them way up on the rocket ship, "Be careful."
+Being a first-time parent, I shouted out “Be careful” as I looked at them way up on the rocket ship.

-Now we like talking to our now grown up daughter about that day and remembering all the fun that we had.
+These days, we like talking to our now grown up daughter about that day and remembering all the fun we had.

-In 1955, The Municipality of Anchorage purchased the park land from Grace Gay.
-The park, located at 610 W. 17th Avenue was named Valley of the Moon, the Indian name for Sonoma Valley in California.
-The place where “Call of the Wild” writer, Jack London lived in his later years.
+In 1955, The Municipality of Anchorage purchased the land for Valley of the Moon park from Grace Gay.
+The park, located at 610 W. 17th Avenue, was named Valley of the Moon, the Indian name for Sonoma Valley in California.
+The place where “Call of the Wild” writer, Jack London, lived in his later years.